alkanes

 Image of an oil rig drilling for oil in the ocean.

 Organic chemistry is probably one of the largest areas of study in chemistry.
 It is concerned with compounds that contain the element carbon.
 Hydrocarbons are organic compounds made up of molecules containing only the elements hydrogen and carbon.
 Hydrocarbons are found in crude oil.
-Crude oil is a thick, tacky "liquid" which consists of a mixture of many thousands of different hydrocarbon molecules.
-Crude oil is often described as the "life blood of industrial nations" because of the many valuable substances it contains.
-Crude oil is extracted from under the oceans and on land in many countries spread over the globe including: Venezuela, Saudi Arabia, Iran, Iraq, UAE Russia, China, Brazil, Canada as well as many others.
+Crude oil is a thick, tacky "liquid" which consists of a mixture of many thousands of different hydrocarbon molecules;crude oil is often described as the "life blood of industrial nations" because of the many valuable substances it contains.
+Crude oil is very valuable natural resource which is extracted from under the oceans and on land in many countries spread over the globe including: Venezuela, Saudi Arabia, Iran, Iraq, UAE, Russia, China, Brazil, Canada as well as many others.

-Most of the compounds found in crude oil are hydrocarbons.
-There are thousands of different hydrocarbons molecules and to make it easier to name and identify them all they are placed in groups or families.
+Most of the compounds found in crude oil are hydrocarbons, now there are thousands of different hydrocarbons molecules and to make it easier to name and identify them all they are placed in groups or families, where members of each family have "something in common".
 The simplest family is called the alkanes.
 The alkanes are hydrocarbons which have single covalent bonds between the carbon and hydrogen atoms.
 The first 4 members of the alkane family or homologous series are methane, ethane, propane and butane.
 They are shown in the image below.

 The alkanes